wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 with the component.
 The releasing of uops can be scheduled as events in the future, the time of which is computed according to the scheduling algorithm and availbility of issuing ports (explained later in section "Instruction Window").
 The receiving time of an uop can be determined by checking if the window is full in the current cycle.
 If true, the clock is driven forward until a vacant slot occurs as the result of processing uop releasing events.
-This is the only situation where a clock is associated with a component, and zSim calls this as "issue-centric simulation" since the processor clock is basically the current clock of the instruction window.
 Note that although uops leave the component out-of-order, in-order simulation of uops is still feasible, since at the end of the pipeline, uops must leave the ROB in program order.

 ## Simulating The Rest of Frontend